isomerpages/govtech-stp/_travellers-from-china/00a-rgl-requirements-and-process.md

 - A negative COVID-19 PCR test result,
 - A return air ticket.

-Applicants without these documents can be refused entry.
+Approved travellers without these documents will be refused entry into Singapore under the RGL arrangement.

 The host<sup>2</sup> company or government agency will transport the traveller directly from the airport to the declared self-sourced accommodation, adhering to prevailing health measures.
 The applicant must remain in the declared accommodation (non-residential address only) until the test result is released.